Build Dashboard Pages in Blocks

-Dashboard pages are the backoffice of your app, allowing site builders to manage the app's data and settings.
-You can see examples of Dashboard Pages in the Wix apps.
+Dashboard Pages are the back-office of your app, allowing site builders to manage the app's data and settings.
+You can see examples of Dashboard Pages in the Wix apps, such as Stores and Bookings.

-Read our UX guidelins to build usefull and successful Dashboard pages.
+Read our UX guidelines to build useful and successful Dashboard Pages.

 Create a Dashboard Page

-Add a Dashboard Page to your Blocks app through the App Dashboard icon in the left menu.
+1. Click the App Dashboard dashboard icon in the left menu.

 • A canvas where you can add elements, such as layout tools, buttons, input texts fields and so on.
-Blocks provides a template for a commonly used Dashboard user-interface (UI).
-Of course, you can customize this template.
-Design your Dashboard page just like you design widgets in Blocks.
+Blocks provides several template for a commonly used Dashboard user-interface (UI), which you can customize as you wish.
+Note our UX guidelines when designing the page.

 • A code section to add code to your dashboard.

-Assign a Dashboard Page to an Action Button
+Assign an Action Button to the Dashboard Page

 1. Go to the Editor Experience Configuration tab.